Umbrella Insurance in 2025 (Coverage Explained)

 How Umbrella Insurance Protects You

-Umbrella insurance coverage provides protection above the lower liability limits of homeowners insurance coverage.
-You can purchase umbrella policy coverage in increments such as $1 million, $2 million, and up to $10 million.
+Umbrella insurance coverage gives you extra protection beyond the liability limits of your homeowner’s insurance.
+You can buy an umbrella policy in amounts like $1 million, $2 million, or up to $10 million.

 Daniel Walker Licensed Insurance Agent

-- Personal injury or property damage caused by you, members of your family, or hazards on your property for which you are legally liable.
-This includes “attractive nuisances” such as swimming pools and trampolines.
+- Injury or Property Damage Liability: This covers injuries or property damage caused by you, your family, or hazards on your property, like swimming pools and trampolines.

 What Umbrella Insurance Won’t Cover